lwheinsberg/mvNUR/README.md

-A Guide to Multivariate Bayesian Analyses in Nursing Research
+Multivariate Bayesian Analyses for Nursing Research
 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->